Rolex Submariner Blue Smurf is made of white gold.

 If Rolex had only ever made one model of watch, chances are they still would have had one of the strongest reputations of any manufacturer, so long as that model had been the Submariner.
+The Company makes a number of different models in Rolex Submariner Blue, many of which are listed here for your review and information.
+Blue has always been a very desirable color for Rolex watch fans with models like the Batman and Smurf to name a few.

 Since its release in 1954, it has become an emblem of the brand and of horology in general—an authentic icon of design and one emulated by practically every other watchmaker at one point or another.
 It also holds the distinction as the most counterfeited watch in the world—there are now more fakes on the market than the real thing.